ALTERNATIVE FINANCING FORMS

 Private debt financing originated in the Anglo-Saxon world, where it has long been used as an established instrument in growth financing and corporate takeovers.
 One of the reasons why private debt providers are attractive is that they can also provide financing where the banks turn them down, for example if a company’s cash flow profile does not permit repayments in the short term.
 Another advantage of debt funds is that their decision-making is not as dominated by internal politics as in many banks.

-For this 3 questions to Partner at ESO Capital in Zurich/ London
+For this 3 questions to Partner at ESO Capital in Zurich/ London,

 1. For whom is private debt financing suitable?
 What is the composition of your target group?

-Private debt financing can be used by family businesses as well as private equity financed companies and young companies in the growth phase.
-ESO Capital has focused on special or turnaround situations on the one hand and on growth financing on the other.
-In turnaround situations, we help owners eliminate structural balance sheet complexities, for example by replacing inflexible bank loans in situations where over-indebtedness is imminent.
-ESO Capital does not interfere in the management of the company, but sees itself as a supporting partner of the existing management in its turnaround strategy.
 In growth financing, we focus on companies with viable business models that need capital to finance acquisitions, geographic expansions or working capital, but want to avoid share dilution.
 Typically, such companies are looking for minority investments, for example.
 Venture Capital, as they have not managed to get money from a bank and are simply not aware of the private debt alternative.
 Our solutions provide additional corporate capital without significant dilution of existing shareholder stakes, enable the achievement of growth targets and strengthen the company’s balance sheet by diversifying funding sources.
 This approach strengthens the negotiating position in future potential financing rounds or strategic sales negotiations.
-Eligible companies typically have sales between 20 and 200 million euros and are often not yet profitable due to significant growth investments.
-As a lender, we evaluate companies on the basis of a conservative business plan to ensure that the borrower generates sufficient cash flows even in a downside scenario and has sufficient assets as potential collateral.

 2. What are the process and conditions of private debt financing?

 We do not use standard term sheets, but try to understand and incorporate the individual needs of the company, the expected cash flow profile as well as the overall business plan in order to provide a customized solution for the borrower.
 Our significant advantage is that we invest across capital structures and are therefore in a position to contribute equity if the situation of the company requires it (primarily companies that have emerged from insolvency or are facing liquidity problems).
-ESO focuses on deals with a financing volume of 10 to 30 million euros typically over a term of 1 to 4 years.
-We offer our customers tailored flexibility in terms of maturity, interest payments (PIK/cash), repayment profile and the composition of the return.
-The loan is secured by the borrower’s assets, including fixed assets, receivables and inventories, and in certain cases intellectual property (IP).
-The contractual conditions include certain minimum profitability requirements and are structured on the basis of compliance with cash flow covenants.
-Equity compensation or warrants form part of the return; we are also open to comparable “non-equity” performance compensation such as special payments in the event of a company sale.
-The investment process at ESO is usually completed in 6 weeks or faster if necessary.

 3. How do you assess the future demand for private debt financing?

-We expect private debt financing volumes for SMEs to increase in the coming years.
-Competitors have existed in this sector for some time, but they are mainly driven by institutional investors’ interest in the segment.
-Although the market is well served by corporate finance advisors, lawyers and accountants, there are still inadequate financing options for SMEs.
 Private debt is another attractive financing alternative that offers a number of advantages thanks to its structural flexibility and rapid processing.
 Even though the cost of such a loan is higher than a bank loan, there is still a significant advantage to working with lenders who understand the business of the company.
 Private debt will continue to establish itself as a source of financing for cross-border expansions, the development of new business areas and turnaround situations.

 Subscribe newsletter